New British law to blunt strikes to be introduced to parliament

 "We will never withdraw the right to strike from people but...when there are strikes on, life and limb must come first and there has to be a minimum safety standard put in place for that," business minister Grant Shapps told GB News.

+Trade union umbrella group the Trade Unions Congress described the bill as undemocratic and unworkable, calling on members of parliament to reject it.

+"If passed, this bill will prolong disputes and poison industrial relations – leading to more frequent strikes," TUC General Secretary Paul Nowak said.

-The bill could take months to become law and opponents have argued it is likely to be challenged in the courts.
-The opposition Labour Party has said it would repeal the law if it comes to power in a national election expected next year.
+The bill will not be debated on Tuesday and could take months to become law.
+Opponents have argued it is likely to be challenged in the courts andthe opposition Labour Party has said it would repeal the law if it comes to power in a national election expected next year.

 ((kylie.maclellan@thomsonreuters.com;))